PranavaKP30/PolyModalEnsemble/ResearchDesign.md

 Stage 1:
 //Summary
-Stage 1 is the data foundation layer that takes raw multimodal input data and transforms it into clean, validated, and properly formatted data ready for ensemble generation.
-When you provide your multimodal data (like text, image, and audio features) along with labels, Stage 1 first performs comprehensive data validation to check for shape consistency, data types, missing values (NaN), and infinite values (Inf) across all modalities.
-It then automatically splits your data into training (80%) and test (20%) sets while ensuring that all modalities have the same number of samples and that train/test splits are consistent.
-The stage then applies intelligent data cleaning and preprocessing based on your configuration.
-It handles missing values by either filling them with mean values, zeros, or dropping problematic samples, and it manages infinite values by replacing them with maximum values or zeros.
-If enabled, it can also normalize the data and remove outliers using statistical thresholds.
-Crucially, Stage 1 converts your labels from 1-indexed format (common in many datasets) to 0-indexed format (required by machine learning models), ensuring compatibility with downstream stages.
-Finally, Stage 1 exports the cleaned and validated data along with comprehensive metadata for the next stage.
-This includes the training and test data dictionaries, modality configurations (data types, feature dimensions, requirements), and a detailed data quality report.
-The stage essentially acts as a robust data pipeline that ensures all subsequent stages receive high-quality, consistent multimodal data, making it the critical foundation that enables reliable ensemble learning across different data modalities.
+Stage 1 begins with data loading through the load_from_files() method, which accepts file paths for training and testing labels along with modality-specific data files (supporting .npy, .csv, and .txt formats) and automatically detects data types while storing everything in memory within the SimpleDataLoader object.
+The data validation step ensures shape consistency across modalities, validates data types, and performs basic integrity checks to confirm that training and testing data have compatible dimensions and that all required modalities are present.
+Next comes data cleaning via the process_data() method, which handles missing values using configurable strategies (handle_nan: 'fill_mean', 'fill_zero', or 'drop'), manages infinite values (handle_inf: 'fill_max', 'fill_zero', or 'drop'), and optionally removes statistical outliers based on a configurable standard deviation threshold (outlier_std, default 3.0).
+The data preprocessing step applies optional z-score normalization (normalize parameter) to scale features to zero mean and unit variance, ensuring all modalities are processed consistently while preserving the original data structure.
+Finally, data preparation occurs through the get_processed_data() method, which packages all cleaned and processed data (train_data, test_data, train_labels, test_labels, modality_configs, and metadata) into a dictionary format that can be directly passed to Stage 2, with the entire process being memory-only (no physical file creation) for efficiency.
+The data quality reporting feature via get_data_summary() and print_summary() provides comprehensive statistics about the loaded and processed data for validation and debugging purposes.

 //Hyperparameters
-🎯 CORE DATA VALIDATION HYPERPARAMETERS
+🔧 CORE DATA INTEGRATION HYPERPARAMETERS verbose
-1. validate_data
-Description: Enables comprehensive data validation including shape consistency, data type checks, NaN/Inf detection, and feature dimension validation across all modalities
+Description: Enables verbose logging and progress information during data loading and processing
 Range: [True, False]
 Default: True
-Testing: FIXED - Keep True for data integrity
+Testing: FIXED - Keep True for debugging and monitoring �� DATA CLEANING HYPERPARAMETERS handle_nan
-2. memory_efficient
-Description: Enables memory optimization mode for large datasets, including sparse data support, batch processing, and lazy loading to reduce memory footprint
-Range: [True, False]
-Default: False
-Testing: FIXED - Keep False for standard processing
-🧹 DATA CLEANING HYPERPARAMETERS
-3. handle_nan
 Description: Strategy for handling missing values (NaN) in the data - can fill with mean values, zeros, or drop samples with missing data
 Range: ['fill_mean', 'fill_zero', 'drop']
 Default: 'fill_mean'
-Testing: FIXED - Keep 'fill_mean' for robust handling
+Testing: FIXED - Keep 'fill_mean' for robust handling handle_inf
-4. handle_inf
 Description: Strategy for handling infinite values (Inf) in the data - can fill with maximum values, zeros, or drop samples with infinite values
 Range: ['fill_max', 'fill_zero', 'drop']
 Default: 'fill_max'
-Testing: FIXED - Keep 'fill_max' for robust handling �� DATA PREPROCESSING HYPERPARAMETERS
+Testing: FIXED - Keep 'fill_max' for robust handling
-5. normalize_data
+🔧 DATA PREPROCESSING HYPERPARAMETERS normalize
 Description: Enables data normalization (standardization) to scale features to zero mean and unit variance, which can improve model performance
 Range: [True, False]
 Default: False
-Testing: FIXED - Keep False (let models handle normalization)
+Testing: FIXED - Keep False (let models handle normalization) remove_outliers
-6. remove_outliers
 Description: Enables outlier removal using statistical thresholds to remove samples that are more than N standard deviations from the mean
 Range: [True, False]
 Default: False
-Testing: FIXED - Keep False (preserve data integrity)
+Testing: FIXED - Keep False (preserve data integrity) outlier_std
-7. outlier_std
 Description: Standard deviation threshold for outlier detection - samples beyond this threshold are considered outliers and removed
 Range: [1.0, 2.0, 3.0, 4.0, 5.0]
 Default: 3.0